thosgood/categorical-translation/README.md

 - bases for nouns are Adler-32 hashes of the English name; we need
     + collision checking
     + some local version of the hash script
+- capital letters in e.g. German is going to mean we can't use case-insensitive regexes... ugh

 ### Things to read